Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Relativistic Doppler effect and addition theorem of velocities

 with a mass \citep[cf.][p.\,641]{Ein05c}\citep[][p.\,394]{Lau20}

 and a momentum

 cf. Eq.~(\ref{Eq:momentum}).
 According to Eq.~(\ref{Eq:energy_gamma}), the energy can also be expressed with the Lorentz factor~$\gamma$ as:

 During de-excitation of the atom, a photon will be emitted.
 For the sake of simplicity, only directions parallel or anti-parallel to an $x$ axis will be considered.
-Nevertheless two effects have to be evaluated: the recoil on the emitting atom and the motion of System~S, in which atom~A is now at rest, relative to the preferred System~S$_{\rm p}$.
-The recoil can conveniently be calculated by first assuming $v = 0$, i.e., the system~S coincides with S$_{\rm p}$ and the photon emission is isotropic in both systems.
+Nevertheless two effects have to be evaluated: the motion of System~S, in which atom~A is at rest, relative to the preferred System~S$_{\rm p}$ and the recoil on the emitting atom.